MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ### Impact

-The **impact** assesses the degree of impact an issue has on the overall automation health, compliance, or performance.
+The **impact** assesses the degree of effect an issue has on the overall automation health, compliance, or performance.

 | Impact | Description |
 |---|---|